Overview

 You can pay the fees ($545 total) by money order, personal check, cashier’s check, or credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.

-Any student who is unable to pay the fees may submit the Form I-912 Request for Fee Waiver along with their Form I-765 and Form I-821.
+Any student who is unable to pay the fee may submit the Form I-912 Request for Fee Waiver along with their Form I-765.
 Submission of the Form I-912 must include an explanation about why USCIS should grant the fee waiver and the reason(s) for the inability to pay, and any evidence to support the reason(s).

 Step 6) Submit your application to USCIS